 Even if you have already spent most of your lifetime getting sun at the beach for hours at a time, it is never too late to start protecting your eyes.
 With sun protection, healthy habits, a good diet, and regular visits to your doctor, you can hopefully detect cataracts before your vision loss becomes a debilitating problem.

-Diet: There is some evidence to suggest that the foods you eat can prevent or slow cataracts from progressing.
+- Diet: There is some evidence to suggest that the foods you eat can prevent or slow cataracts from progressing.
 The American Optometric Association states that increasing your consumption of foods high in antioxidants may decrease your risk of cataracts.
 In particular, if you consume plenty of vitamins C and E, as well as the carotenoids lutein and zeaxanthin, you can slow your risk of needing cataract surgery.
-You can get these nutrients and vitamins to prevent cataracts by eating green, leafy vegetables, citrus fruits and eggs.
+You can get these nutrients and vitamins to prevent cataracts by eating green, leafy vegetables, citrus fruits, and eggs.

 Careful personal care makes a big difference for your eye health.